Accessible art for the rest of us

 Ever heard of Banksy?
 Well, Banksy is the Bristol-born and still anonymous graffiti artist and painter known for challenging the boundaries of the art world and whose work has caused stir and headlines for years.

 My first stop for a Banksy is Gammel Kongevej and a rat with a parachute.
 At this location someone has been kind enough to mount a glass in front of the work as protection.
-You can also find one at H.C. Ørsteds Vej is just next to the 365 discount super market.
+The Banksy at H. C. Ørsteds Vej is sad to say gone now.

 Reliefs by the street Lygten